node-modules/clet/README.md

  * validate file with opposite rule
  *
  *  - `doesNotMatchFile('/path/to/file')`: check whether the file exists
- *  - `doesNotMatchFile('/path/to/file', /\w+/)`: check whether the file doesn't match regex
+ *  - `doesNotMatchFile('/path/to/file', /\w+/)`: check whether the file content does not match regex
- *  - `doesNotMatchFile('/path/to/file', 'usage')`: check whether the file doesn't include specified string
+ *  - `doesNotMatchFile('/path/to/file', 'usage')`: check whether the file content does not include speci
- *  - `doesNotMatchFile('/path/to/file', { version: '1.0.0' })`: checke whether the file content doesn't partially include specified JSON
+ *  - `doesNotMatchFile('/path/to/file', { version: '1.0.0' })`: checke whether the file content does not partially include specified JSON
  *
  * @param {String} filePath - target path to validate, could be relative path
  * @param {String|RegExp|Object} [expected] - rule to validate